Nihadkaipalli/Predictive-Modeling-for-Asteroid-and-Interstellar-Object-Collision-Risk-Using-Machine-Learning/README.md

 ### **Usage**
 1. Download the dataset and place it in the `data/` directory of your project.
-2. Ensure the file is named `Asteroid_Collision_Dataset.csv` for compatibility with the pipeline.
+2. Ensure the file is named `Asteroid_Collision_Dataset V2.csv` for compatibility with the pipeline.

 ---